-Report: Landfill operations are in compliance with the terms and conditions of Permit No. LF-0074-13 issued by the Department of Health and effective to February 23, 2023.
+Report: Landfill operations comply with the terms and conditions of Permit No. LF-0074-13 issued by the Department of Health and effective to February 23, 2023.

 Condition 15: That the Applicant shall file a metes and bounds map and description of the new approximately 96-acre project area with the Land Use Commission and Maui Planning Commission.